Naereen/web-sphinx/sublimetext.en.rst

 This project is simply called **Sublime Text Package Manager**, and is hosted on this site `packagecontrol.io <https://packagecontrol.io>`_.
 This page `packagecontrol.io/installation <https://packagecontrol.io/installation>`_ will tell you how to install the package manager, which is the only step *a little dirty* (but do not worry, no risk).

-This magical plugin has already been downloaded more than `2.63 millions times <https://packagecontrol.io/browse/authors/Will%20Bond%20%28wbond%29>`_ from the beginning of the project!
+This *magical* plugin has already been downloaded more than `3.01 million times <https://packagecontrol.io/browse/authors/Will%20Bond%20%28wbond%29>`_ from the beginning of the project!

 You can get a glimpse of the richness of this collection of plugin by going to this list (`packagecontrol.io/browse/popular <https://packagecontrol.io/browse/popular>`_) of the most downloaded plugins.